-First, download the model as explained in Getting Started with MITgcm via the MITgcm git server and following the directions provided here for global_oce_cs32 or here for global_oce_llc90.
+Then, download the setup from the MITgcm_contrib/ area by logging into the cvs server and following the directions provided here for global_oce_cs32 or here for global_oce_llc90.
 These model configurations are used for daily regression tests to ensure continued availability of the tested estimation package features discussed in Ocean State Estimation Packages.
 Daily results of these tests, which currently run on the glacier cluster, are reported on this site.
 To this end, one sets a crontab job that typically executes the script reported below.
 The various commands can also be used to run these examples outside of crontab, directly at the command line via the testreport capability.